Chapter 1 : Prologue

 Hermione’s head shook dangerously as she stepped away.
 “You can’t.
 You won’t.
 You’ll give him to Hagrid!”

 “What?”
 The wand lowered momentarily before he straightened his arm again.
-“Whoever the bloody hell you are, give my godson to me before I hex you into oblivion.”
+“Whoever the bloody hell you are, hand my godson to me before I hex you into oblivion.”

 Hermione should.
 She knew she should.
-Harry reached desperately for his godfather but she held him back.
-She was bloody mental to resist, but red hair flashed before her eyes, a voice telling her to run and she was reminded of how similar the parallels suddenly were.
+She looked down, seeing little Harry with hand out stretched, reaching desperately for his godfather.
+Still, she held him back.
+She was bloody mental to resist, but red hair flashed before her eyes, a voice telling her to run and she was reminded of how similar the parallels were.

 Standing here, holding her best friend in her arms, looking at long-lost ghosts, she was incapable of allowing what needs to happen, to happen.